elunico/guppy/README.md

 to retrieve all commits requires getting the repo information and the commit information.
 The regular screen for information on a repo requires a request to get the repo information and the language information

+## Disclaimer

+This program is being actively developed and it is likely many things will change.
+Nothing about the command line options, access, input, or output should be expected to stay the same until development ends